-Laurel Saville's Unraveling Anne explores the glamorous turned tragic life of her mother Anne Ford, a beauty queen turned model and fashion designer in '50s LA.
-In her memoir, Laurel tries to piece together how her beautiful and talented mother became the angry alcoholic she knew growing up, and asked herself if there's forgiveness and healing for the relationship even after her death.
+Laurel Saville's Unraveling Anne explores the glamorous turned tragic life of her mother, Anne Ford, a beauty queen turned model and fashion designer in '50s LA.
+In her memoir, Laurel tries to piece together how her beautiful and talented mother became the angry alcoholic she knew growing up and asks herself if there's forgiveness and healing for the relationship even after her death.

 Mom: A Celebration of Mothers From StoryCorps

 Mom: A Celebration of Mothers From StoryCorps shares emotional conversations and stories between parents and children, spouses, siblings, and more to explore what motherhood means in America.

 Alison Bechdel, the bestselling author of Fun Home, shares an intimate look at the heartbreaking, complicated relationship she shares with her mother.
 Are You My Mother? is a graphic memoir that gives readers a portrait of Bechdel's mother through stunning visuals and moving imagery.

 Actress Diane Keaton shares intimate and emotional stories about her life and her relationship with her mother in her memoir Then Again .
 Along with personal stories, Diane incorporates bits and pieces from her mother's extensive journals to paint a portrait of herself and her family's history spanning generations.

 After receiving praise for her poem "B," a love letter about the relationship between moms and daughters, author Sarah Kay transformed her poem into an illustrated book, B .
 This whimsical ode to mothers and daughters is sure to bring a smile to any mom's face.